bchalier/laravel-modules/README.md

 ```
 API_PREFIX='web' // a prefix for all the web routes, '' by default
 WEB_PREFIX='api' // a prefix for all the api routes, 'api' by default

+MODULES_CONFIG_PATH='modules.json' // the location of the global config file (it store the installed modules)
 ```

 That's pretty much it, there probably plenty of room for improvement so I'm waiting your comments on this !